AY2526S1-CS2103T-T08-1/tp/docs/UserGuide.md

 ### 3. Tag Keywords

+This part allows users to specify the meaning of each tag, as tag clients and bookings accordingly.<bar/>
+Here are some example tags:

+booking tag

 | Tag       | Meaning                      | Example       |
 |-----------|------------------------------|---------------|
 | outdoor   | Shoot conducted outdoors     | `t/outdoor`   |